What hides behind Meteorite 411? Tue 12 May 2026

 Allegedly.

-Air resistance theory also tries to explain why Lafayette has radial streaks that look so like the radial rips on HMS New Zealand's scab.
+Air resistance theory also tries to explain why the Lafayette meteorite has radial streaks that look so like the radial rips you saw on HMS New Zealand's scab.

-And why other meteorites have them too.
-Like Algoma.
+And why other meteorites also have radial streaks.

 From Meteorites; their structure, composition, and terrestrial relations, Farrington Oliver C., 1915, p69: